 The essay set me thinking about how its thesis relates to the UK.
 Clearly, we could have seen Brexit coming – Sunderland shouldn’t have come as such a shock.
 It was similarly fuelled by buried resentments which exploded like fracked flames bursting out of suburban kitchen taps.
 Just as the civil rights movement in the US didn’t uproot racism, the appeal to deeply-buried imperial nostalgia was – as many have explored – central to the Brexit victory.
 It drew on melancholy and resentment from the loss of status that the end of empire occasioned.
 There is plentiful evidence of this, from the Tory MP tweeting how many Olympic medals the ‘Empire’ won, to Ukip’s rhetoric of ‘Bongobongoland’, to the woman on the Croydon tram bemoaning ‘my Britain’s fuck all now’, to those who suggest that the Commonwealth will be a more than adequate replacement for the EU, to the Whitehall officials who talk openly about “Empire 2.0”.

 While it’s axiomatic that saudade for the symbols and status of empire played a role in Brexit, what about the slave trade which served as its centrepiece?
-Although there were slaves in Britain, relatively few white British people actually brandished whips.
+Although there were slaves in Britain, relatively few British people actually brandished whips, at least on dry land.
 Unlike the US, the empire was not built on the direct use of stolen labour to develop land, but on the wealth which came from slave-trading.
 White people in Britain gained in status from the slave trade, much like slave labour enabled American whites to feel that they weren’t at the bottom of the pile.
 The roots of Britain’s economic development lie in the imposition of an ideology of white supremacy.
 Napoleon Bonaparte, when explaining his remark about the British being a nation of shopkeepers, allegedly commented:

 I meant that you were a nation of merchants, and that all your great riches, and your grand resources arose from commerce…What else constitutes the riches of England.
 It is not extent of territory, or a numerous population.
 It is not mines of gold, silver, or diamonds.